 The chemicals used in colour paints do not really have the colour we see.
 When we shine the light on red paint, for example, all the visible colours from the white light are absorbed by the chemicals in the paint except the red one, which is reflected back to us and we perceive the paint to be red.
 The colours not reflected turn into heat energy in the paint’s chemical.
 In black paint, all the colours are absorbed by the chemical and thus all the light energy stays there heating it up.
 This is a good reason to choose white for your car!
 This whole process is called the subtractive method.

-This brings us to our logo, which shows white light on the left passing through a triangular prism which separates it into the colours of the rainbow on the right.
+This brings us to the White Light Pictures logo, which shows white light on the left passing through a triangular prism which separates it into the colours of the rainbow on the right.
 You may also recognise the W of “white” and the L of “light” in the logo.
 The production of audio visual content is not the work of one man, but that of a team; each member contributing to the project’s vision, just as white light needs all the colours to be seen.